zitelog/nbmultirag/README.md

 7) CHAT
 8) The program downloads the files to C:\Users\YOUR_USER_NAME\.cache\huggingface\hub: models--bert-base-uncased, models--dbmdz--bert-base-italian-uncased, models--Salesforce--blip-image-captioning-base

-## For those who want to use Python:
+## How to run:
 1) create the nbmultirag folder
-2) copy all the contents of this repository, except the ZIP file that contains the compiled file.
+2) copy all the contents of this repository.
 3) create a Python environment: python -m venv nbmultirag
 4) Activate the environment (for Windows: nbmultirag/Scripts/activate)
 5) pip install -r requirements